Niha, Chouf: History

-It is believed that Niha is the place where biblical prophet Job lived temporarily during the period before and through his healing miracle.
-Thus there is a relatively modern structure located in a hill overlooking Niha town in the Chouf that is supposed to be the burial site of the prophet Job and the site in which he performed his renowned miracle.
+It is believed that Niha is the place where biblical character Job lived temporarily during the period before and through his healing miracle.
+Thus there is a relatively modern structure located in a hill overlooking Niha town in the Chouf that is supposed to be the burial site of Job and the site in which he performed his renowned miracle.
 The domed shrine of Job with arched courtyards and terraces constitutes most of the site, surrounded by a small cave and mountainous landscapes and green woods.

 Moreover, Niha is one of the most known destinations in the area, with many caves, both natural and man-made.
 One among them, a cave-fortress that was cut into a cliff during the Crusades between 1165 and 1260, is named Niha's Castle or Shakif Tiron.
 According to the popular tale prince Fakhreddine El Ma'ani II hid there when hiding from the Ottomans in 1635.
 However, the accurate historic version links these events to prince's father Korkomaz during 1584.